AlgWiki/AlgWiki/docs/dev.md

 * Install dependencies by running `yarn` in the root folder of the project
   * All the packages which EC uses to build and run will be installed inside the `node_modules` folder
 * Launch the EC web server locally by running `yarn dev`
-  * VS Code users can also use the `Dev Server` command from the _debug_ tab to start it with the debugger enabled
+  * VS Code users can also use the _"Dev Server"_ command from the _debug_ tab to start it with the debugger enabled
   * If everything works you should see a link in your terminal!

 ## Technologies